pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 Initialize the module
 - *makeGrid*: create regular grid (see ``pyMANGA.ResourceLib``)
-- *getCellVolume*: calculate the volume of each cell, assuming a height of 1m.
 - *getInflowSalinity*: calculate salinity in each cell
 - *getInflowMixingRate*: calculate mixing rate in each cell
 - *writeGridSalinity*: write cell salinity to file